alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 - `{G1, G2, ...}`: Multi-dimensional grouping

-The scaling parameters support multiple data types to accommodate different quantization workflows and precisions requirements:
+The scaling parameters support multiple data types to accommodate different quantization workflows and precision requirements:
 - `f32`
 - `bf16`, `f16`
 - `f8_e5m2`, `f8_e4m3`
 - `e8m0`

-Additionally, scales can be specified as residing on host or device memory (refer to [the section below](@ref host-side-scalars-and-zero-points) for more details):
+Additionally, scaling factors can be specified as residing on host or device memory (refer to [the section below](@ref host-side-scalars-and-zero-points) for more details):
-- `is_on_host = false`: Scale values are in device memory
+- `is_on_host = false`: Scaling factor values are in device memory
-- `is_on_host = true`: Scale values are in host memory
+- `is_on_host = true`: Scaling factor values are in host memory

 #### Supported Scaling Patterns